All Episodes

 I think that that would be fully within their prerogative and their right to provide for their own self-defense.

-I think when it comes to what America should do in terms of its strategic interests, certainly there is a component of America's strategic interest, a significant component of ours that is and should always be supportive of Israel as our greatest ally in the Middle East.
+I think when it comes to what America should do in terms of its strategic interests, certainly there is a component of America's strategic interest, a significant component of ours, that is and should always be supportive of Israel as our greatest ally in the Middle East.

 I don't think that's under question.

-But if we can resolve this situation by providing, as President Trump has provided, continued diplomatic off-ramps to even where we could get that proverbial settlement on the courthouse steps prior to uh immediately prior to trial,
+But if we can resolve this situation by providing, as President Trump has provided, continued diplomatic off-ramps to even where we could get that proverbial settlement on the courthouse steps prior to, immediately prior to trial, that would absolutely be a preferable outcome given the certainty.

-that would absolutely be a preferable outcome given the certain do you really believe that's a possibility, considering that would mean that the Iranians the next day have to allow anywhere, any place, any time inspections and the complete dismantling of their entire nuclear program and Americans being the lead lead supervisors and and on the ground watching that.
+Do you really believe that's a possibility, considering that would mean that the Iranians the next day have to allow anywhere, any place, anytime inspections and the complete dismantling of their entire nuclear program and Americans being the lead supervisors and on the ground watching that, I don't ever see that happening.

 I think we should always leave the possibility for that to happen open.